Are you thinking of relocating to Dorset?

 Read the latest DOMVS blog written by Tim Grainger, Associate Director, giving an insight into relocating from London to West Dorset!

-According to Land Registry, the average freehold property price in the region covering Preston, Sutton Poyntz and Osmington is £357,000.
-In comparison, in Parkstone in Poole, a densely populated area not within touching distance of the sea, the average price for a freehold property is £474,000.
+According to Land Registry, the average freehold property price in the area covering Preston, Sutton Poyntz and Osmington is £357,000.
+In comparison, in Parkstone in Poole (a densely populated area not within touching distance of the sea), the average price for a freehold property is £474,000.
 To a certain degree, it’s safe to say that Weymouth and the surrounding area is still very much one of Dorset’s best kept secrets, especially from those who currently reside in Greater London.
 Below are a few properties that prove what various budgets could buy on this remarkable stretch of coastline:

-A well-presented family home benefiting from three double bedrooms, generous gardens and stunning sea views, situated in an ever-popular location.
+A well-presented family home benefiting from three double bedrooms, generous gardens and stunning sea views, situated in this ever popular location.

 A beautiful character cottage located in a secluded position on the outskirts of Sutton Poyntz, offering two bedrooms, a generous garden and parking for two cars.